 its mission of scholarship, research,

-The College of Education prepares future professionals, develops groundbreaking research and serves the Coastal Bend community through a diverse array of essential initiatives.
-In fact, the College of Education's impact reaches far beyond the island to the rest of the nation and, in many of its programs, on a global scale.
+The College of Education and Human Development prepares future professionals, develops groundbreaking research and serves the Coastal Bend community through a diverse array of essential initiatives.
+In fact, the College of Education and Human Development's impact reaches far beyond the island to the rest of the nation and, in many of its programs, on a global scale.

 - Our faculty in the Department of Counseling and Educational Psychology are recognized national leaders and scholars.
 The counseling programs were granted the highest national accreditation through the Council for Accreditation of Counseling & Related Educational Programs, and we offer the first fully accredited Addictions Counseling program in the country.

 - Our Army ROTC is the highest-rated program in South Texas and sends cadets on elite training missions throughout the country.